September 27, 2022

 While DC fast charging provides impressive charging speeds of around 30 minutes for an 80% charge, the most practical EV charging stations to install are Level 2 chargers.
 These devices require a dedicated 240V circuit.

-Charge a flat fee for users
+Charge EV drivers a flat monthly fee (subscription model)

-Although EV adoption is on the rise, distribution is currently unequal, with California accounting for 42% of registered EVs.
 Charging a flat monthly fee can make sense for multifamily properties in areas with limited EV adoption.
 An optional flat fee can appeal more to tenants than a rent increase.

 Commercial property owners should also consider this subscription-inspired model.
 Another benefit you can offer with this payment model is offering different usage tiers to accommodate varying charging needs.